pclubuiet/Hacktoberfest-2k17/README.md

 # Hacktoberfest-2k17
-Official repository of Hacktoberfest for Programming club UIET, Panjab University
+Official repository of Hacktoberfest for Programming Club UIET at Panjab University.

 ## CONTRIBUTING

 * This repository is for new contributors of Panjab University for Hacktoberfest for the year 2k17.
-It's basic aim is to get people started with Open Source Contribution.
+Its basic aim is to get people started with Open Source Contribution.

 ## Development guidelines:
 To get ready to submit exercises: